Resources & Services for Students

-The Military Student Center is located in Anderson Hall Room A122.
+The Military Student Center is located in Webber Hall, Room 212.
 The Center offers a one-stop location for veteran and military-related students to receive assistance with VA education benefits and military tuition assistance programs and with college admission, registration, and financial aid.
 Center staff also assist with referring students to the appropriate campus office for other student services like tutoring, academic advising, career advising, and counseling.
 The Center also offers space for study and computers for student use.
 For additional information about the Military Student Center, please visit the MSC website.

 MyVWCC is the central source for students to access their essential student information and handle a variety of tasks including searching and registering for classes, dropping classes, and reviewing their financial aid award.
 Students may also make tuition payments and manage their personal information through the Student Center.
 For additional information on using MyVWCC, please visit MyVWCC Help.